maranmaran/PublicAddressBook/README.md

 # Improvements + TODO
 * Validation of address through some geocode service like Google Maps API
+  * Just a note I tried with neutrino api and received problems on API end because of Allowed origins
+  * Google maps API just has too low "free" quota and I couldn't put use it for this demo, but I did manage to get some queries until I     got request denied because of billing.
+So some of that address validators code that's commented is valid :)
 * Validation for phone number duplicates

 # Other projects